kasv-p/SOI-ML/README.md

 ## Team Know

-This is a webpage created for facial emotion recognition.
+This is a web application created for facial emotion recognition.

 ### Techstacks Used
 1. HTML